 John has a long association with the local area.
 His great-great grandmother was once the oldest publican in Croydon!
 John is senior partner of a local firm of Chartered Surveyors and a director of a number of other companies.
 He is involved in two local projects to support the homeless and also sings in a number of local choirs when time allows.

 John is passionate about the opportunities that first rate education can give every single child and has enjoyed working with Ark for the last eight years as he feels they share that same passion.
 John feels it is a huge privilege to lead the Local Governing Body at Ark Blake and hopes to make a positive difference to every student who attends.

-All appointments are made by the Governance Manager for Ark.
+All appointments are made by Ark's Director of Governance.
 The term of a governor is three years, except for the Principal, who remains a governor for the duration of their time in post.

 Please see the Declarations of Interest report here: Ark Blake Academy - Governor Register of Interests 2020-21.pdf